-Similar to most regions across the United States, workers in our region often live in different counties than where they work, creating both opportunities and challenges for regional transportation planning efforts.
-The U.S. Census Bureau’s 2013 estimates of commuting flows into and out of each county in the region are depicted in the graphics above.
+Similar to most regions across the U.S., workers in the Region often live in different counties than where they work, creating both opportunities and challenges for regional transportation planning efforts.
+The U.S. Census Bureau’s 2018 estimates of commuting flows into and out of each County in the Region are depicted in the graphics above.

 Commute Times and Modes in the Region

-According to the U.S. Census Bureau, 76 percent of residents in the region commute to work less than 30 minutes on average, compared to 71 percent statewide with a similar commute.
-Also, an estimated 72 percent commute by single-occupant vehicle, as do the same percent statewide.
+According to the U.S. Census Bureau, 76 percent of residents in the Region commute to work less than 30 minutes on average, compared to 68 percent Statewide with a similar commute.
+Also, an estimated 73 percent commute by single-occupant vehicle, slightly more than Statewide estimates.

 Transportation Modes in the Region

-Transportation services in the region, including transit routes, rail, airports, and seaports are depicted in the map below in relation to population density across the region.
+Transportation services in the region, including transit routes, rail, airports, and seaports are depicted in the map below.
 It is important to note that the map does not take into account the capacity or frequency of transit services.